“Or… just write me a check, genau? Like a normal person.”

 Ekster waved his hand in the air.
 “Make someone happy with it.”

-“Don’t break it,” he warned with a serious expression.
+“Be careful though,” he warned with a serious expression.
 “The chain-work is a pain to mend correctly.”
 He caught Prisma staring at them from the corner of his eye.
 “Want to have something too?”

 Prisma jumped.
 “No!
 No, that's not— I’m good.”
 Her voice trailed off as she spoke.

-“New business perhaps?”
-She suggested, after glancing at the calling screen.
+“New business perhaps?” she suggested, after glancing at the calling screen.

-“A Greater-Parisian area number,” Ekster noted.
+“The area code is from Greater-Paris,” Ekster noted.
 A foreboding feeling crept up on him, forcing him to crack his fingers before accepting the call.
 He put the phone on speaker and waited for the other person to speak.
 A heavy moment of silence followed.

-“Am I speaking with The Curator?” a buttery-smooth male voice started the conversation in French.
+“Am I speaking with The Curator?”
+A buttery-smooth male voice started the conversation in French.

-“From who?”
+“From whom?”

 The Frenchman laughed as if he had heard a great joke.
 “Right, right.
 See, I don’t nose around in business that isn’t mine.
-I expect the same from the sophisticated folk around me.
+I expect the same from…” He coughed.
+“The sophisticated folk around me.
 But.
 Well.
 I guess you’re different.”

 Ekster sat back down on the stool at his desk and looked around the room.
 Everyone present was intently listening in.